Zeus-HLONS

-The HLONS (HMMWV Laser Ordnance Neutralization System), commonly known as ZEUS, is a solid-state laser weapon which is used by the U.S. military in order to neutralize surface land mines and unexploded ordnance.
-The ZEUS-HLONS system was a co-operative effort between Sparta Inc and NAVEODTECHDIV (Naval Explosive Ordnance Disposal Technology Division) to demonstrate that a moderate-power commercial solid state laser (SSL) and beam control system could be integrated onto a Humvee (HMMWV) and used to clear surface mines, improvised explosive devices (IEDs), or unexploded ordnance from supply routes and minefields.
+The Zeus-HLONS (Zeus-High Mobility Multi-purpose Wheeled Vehicle), also known as HMMWV, Laser Ordnance Neutralization System, is a solid-state laser weapon which is used by the U.S. military in order to neutralize surface land mines and unexploded ordnance.
+The Zeus-HLONS system was a co-operative effort between SPARTA, Inc. and Naval EOD Technology Division to demonstrate that a moderate-power commercial solid state laser (SSL) and beam control system could be integrated onto a Humvee and used to clear surface mines, improvised explosive devices (IEDs), or unexploded ordnance from supply routes and minefields.

 Features

-ZEUS uses a 10 kW solid-state heat capacity (SSHC) laser beam to heat target ordnance to the point of causing the explosive filler to ignite and start to burn.
+Zeus uses a 10 kW solid-state heat capacity (SSHC) laser beam to heat target ordnance to the point of causing the explosive filler to ignite and start to burn.
 Therefore, it does not depend on the type of fusing the specific ordnance uses.
 The resulting neutralization causes a low-level explosion that minimizes collateral damage.

 It has demonstrated the capability to engage targets from 25 to 300 meters away, as long as they are in line of sight.
 The Zeus system can be fired up to 2,000 times a day.

-The ZEUS-HLONS system offers a roll-on roll-off capability that is C-17 and C-130 transportable.
+The Zeus-HLONS system offers a roll-on roll-off capability that is C-17 and C-130 transportable.
 It is also helicopter sling certified.